Call of Duty Championship 2019: Rules

 Each team of the 32 teams that qualified would first be sorted into groups of 4 and would play all 3 other teams in the group.
 Once finished, the top 2 teams would advance to the winners bracket, the 3rd place team advance to the losers bracket, and the last place team would be eliminated.
 Teams would then compete in double elimination style bracket until there was crowned a winner.
 The series were best of 5, with the 3 modes being played.
 Map 1 and 4 would be Hardpoint (a race to 250 points), map 2 and 5 would be Search and Destroy (a race to 6 round victories), and map 3 would be Control (a race to 3 round victories).

 Qualified Teams

 The 16 teams which qualified for 2019 CWL Pro League were the first teams to qualify for the 2018 Call of Duty Championship.
 They were joined by the top 16 amateur teams from the CWL Finals Open Bracket.

-Flags represent the nationality of the majority of players on a team's active roster, not the country in which the organization is based.